 Using film, photography, research, science, and data visualization, we are creating a new model for collaborative reporting that challenges traditional industry power dynamics and uses long-form, multimedia projects to immerse audiences in news that feels like an experience.

-Founded during the pandemic in April 2020, The Home Collective was created as a decade-long experiment to create a global record of the human experience with home through slow, collaborative journalism.
-We fundamentally believe in the power of storytelling to transform perspectives and impact policymaking.
+Founded during the pandemic in April 2020, The Home Collective was created as a decade-long experiment to create a global record of the human experience with home through slow journalism and multidisciplinary collaboration.
+We fundamentally believe in the power of intersectional storytelling to transform perspectives and impact policymaking.

-Darian is an award-winning documentary filmmaker and Washington Post alum who is traveling through Latin America to explore stories at the nexus of memory, environments, and defining home that occur at pivotal moments in history but are often missing from the headlines.
+Darian is a National Geographic Explorer and award-winning documentary filmmaker who is traveling through Latin America to explore stories at the nexus of memory, environments, and defining home that occur at pivotal moments in history but are often missing from the headlines.
 She has spent the past few years studying Indigenous land rights and social issues in both Brazil and Argentina.

-Hailey is a documentary photojournalist and conflict & migration specialist who is drawn to narratives around intergenerational trauma, historical memory, and defining home, particularly in the aftermath of conflict and forced displacement.
-She has spent her early career documenting the refugee crisis and post-conflict stabilization in the Middle East and is currently studying international conflict at Johns Hopkins School for Advanced International Studies.
+Hailey is a National Geographic Explorer, Research Fellow, and documentary photojournalist who is drawn to narratives around intergenerational trauma, historical memory, and defining home, particularly in the aftermath of conflict and forced displacement.
+She has spent her early career documenting the refugee crisis and post-conflict stabilization in the Middle East and holds a masters degree in international conflict at Johns Hopkins School for Advanced International Studies.

 Bruna is an activist, public speaker and writer from Brazil who focuses on forced displacement and climate change.
 Bruna designed and co-founded Circles of Hospitality, an organization that develops social, cultural and educational initiatives for refugees, asylum seekers and vulnerable immigrants in Florianópolis, Brazil.